NourBesbes/Predicting-Income-using-US-Census-Data/README.md

 # Conclusion
 I divided the analysis into two parts, one serves the purpose of exploratory analysis and the other presents several classification models.The most challenging part for me was cleaning and exploring the data, it was the longest part and the most important to my opinion.Therefore, I had to use the knowledge I acquired on coursera courses(Data Science Specialization by the Johns Hopkins University for example) for this part.<br/>
-Finally, I have to say that this technical test was very interesting, I enjoyed working on it.
+Finally, I have to admit that this technical test was very interesting, I enjoyed working on it.